liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-adding-entry-titles-to-the-url.markdown

     if (curGuestbook.getGuestbookId() == guestbook.getGuestbookId()) {
         cssClass = "active";

-There are a few more instances in this file that use the `guestbookId` parameter, that now need to be replace with the `guestbook.getGuestbookId()` call.
+There are two more instances in this file that use the `guestbookId` parameter; replace them with the `guestbook.getGuestbookId()`
+call:

 - There's one in the permission check for the `addEntryURL`.
 - There are two in the `<liferay-ui:search-container-results...` tag.

 Find the `viewPageURL`, inside the `<aui:nav...` tag.
 It's a `renderURL`, but you should replace it with an `actionURL` that triggers our new `swtichTabs`